The Way of the Rabbi

 Jewish

 communities.
-Rarely assimilating into their host cultures, convinced
+Maintaining a detachment from their host cultures, and convinced

 they were especially favoured by the deity (and thus strengthened